 The second aspect that requires further checks is our better-than-expected sensitivity to $\phi_3$~\cite{snowmass}.
 We investigate this by studying separately the contribution of the individual inputs to the $\phi_3$ precision, as shown in Table~\ref{tab:multicombiner}.
-The precision on $\phi_3$ improves significantly, from $11^\circ$ to $8.2^\circ$, when the ADS inputs from $B^+ \to D(\to K^+\pi^-)h^+$ are combined with the BPGGSZ inputs.
+The precision on $\phi_3$ improves significantly, from $11^\circ$ to $8.3^\circ$, when the ADS inputs from $B^+ \to D(\to K^+\pi^-)h^+$ are combined with the BPGGSZ inputs.
 This enhancement is driven by the $R_{\textrm{ADS}}$ observable of the $B^+ \to D\pi^+$ channel.
-The relation of this observable with hadronic parameters is
+The relation of this observable with hadronic parameters in the absence of $D^0-\overline{D}^0$ mixing is

 Substitution in the above equation of our $r_B^{D\pi}$ value, the auxiliary input $r_D^{K\pi}$, and their uncertainties, greatly enhances the precision on the interference (last) term as compared to the $B^+ \to DK^+$ case.
 Furthermore, our value $\delta_B^{D\pi} \approx 347^\circ$ leads to a precise determination of $\cos(\delta_B^{D\pi}+\delta_D^{K\pi})$ close to one.
 The combined effect of both factors improves the precision of our $\phi_3$ result.
 The ADS contribution to the sensitivity of $\phi_3$ is primarily attributed to three elements: the small relative uncertainty of the large $r_B^{D\pi}$ value favoured by Belle and Belle II measurements, the availability of a precise value of $r_D^{K\pi}$ from global averages, and the large $\delta_B^{D\pi}$ value favoured by Belle and Belle~II measurements.